-Over the entire experiment, macrophytes had a negative effect on phytoplankton biomass, a positive effect on mean DOM concentration, and either a weak or no effect on mean metabolic rates, DOM composition, and conductivity.
+Over the entire experiment, macrophytes had a negative effect on phytoplankton biomass, a positive effect on mean DOM concentration, and either a weak or no effect on mean metabolic rates, DOM composition, and conductivity (Lürig et al. 2021).
 We also found that macrophytes increased the variance of DOC composition and metabolic rates, and, at some times of the year, increased the variance of phytoplankton biomass and conductivity.
 Overall, our high-resolution time series embedded within a manipulative experiment reveal how a foundation species can affect ecosystem properties and processes that have characteristically different timescales of response to environmental variation.
 Specifically, our results show how macrophytes can affect short-term dynamics of algal biomass, while also affecting the seasonal buildup of DOM and the variance of ecosystem metabolism.

 Aquatic ecosystems worldwide are also strongly affected by an increasing frequency of external perturbations, like extreme climate events, invasive species, or altered nutrient dynamics.
 Foundation species, namely those that play a central role in the structuring of communities and functioning of ecosystems, are likely important for the resilience of aquatic ecosystems in the face of disturbance (Narwani et al. 2019).
 However, little is known about how interactions among such species influence ecosystem responses to nutrient perturbation.

-Overall, both foundation species strongly affected the ecosystem responses to nutrient perturbation, and, as expected, initially suppressed the increase in phytoplankton abundance following nutrient additions.
-Surprisingly, however, when both species were present, phytoplankton biomass increased substantially relative to other treatment combinations, illustrating a non-additive antagonistic effect in response to nutrient perturbation (Fig. 2, top panels).
-Overall, these results demonstrate how interactions between foundation species can cause surprisingly strong deviations from the expected responses of aquatic ecosystems to nutrient additions.
+Overall, both foundation species strongly affected the ecosystem responses to nutrient perturbation, and, as expected, initially suppressed the increase in phytoplankton abundance following nutrient additions (Lürig et al. 2021).
+Surprisingly, however, when both species were present, phytoplankton biomass increased substantially relative to other treatment combinations, illustrating a non-additive antagonistic effect in response to nutrient perturbation.
+These results demonstrate how interactions between foundation species can cause surprisingly strong deviations from the expected responses of aquatic ecosystems to nutrient additions.

-Narwani, A., M. Reyes, A. L. Pereira, H. Penson, S. R. Dennis, S. Derrer, P. Spaak, and B. Matthews.
-2019.
+Narwani, A., Reyes, M., Pereira, A. L., Penson, H., Dennis, S. R., Derrer, S., Spaak, P., & Matthews, B. (2019).
 Interactive effects of foundation species on ecosystem functioning and stability in response to disturbance.
 Proceedings.
-Biological sciences / The Royal Society 286:20191857.
+Biological Sciences / The Royal Society, 286(1913), 20191857.